Narxoz University

-Narkhoz University (/nɑːrˈhoʊz/ nar-HOHZ; Нархоз университеті / Narhoz universitetı /kk/) is a university in Almaty, Kazakhstan.
+Narxoz University (/nɑːrˈhoʊz/ nar-HOHZ; Нархоз университеті / Narhoz universitetı /kk/) is a university in Almaty, Kazakhstan.
 It offers courses in economics, business, finance, and law.

-The University was founded in 1963 as Almaty Institute of National Economy and received its current name in 2016.
+The university was founded in 1963 as Almaty Institute of National Economy and received its current name in 2016.
 It consists of three schools, five representative offices in the regions of Kazakhstan, and an economic college.

 The university's courses have been accredited by the Central and East European Management Development Association and Association of Chartered Certified Accountants.

 History

 In 1963, the Almaty Institute of National Economy was founded on May 9, 1963, by the decision of the Soviet Government.

-In 1991, it was renamed into the Almaty Institute of National Economy after the collapse of the Soviet Union.
+In 1991, it was renamed to the Almaty Institute of National Economy after the collapse of the Soviet Union.

-In 1993, it was renamed into the Kazakh State Academy of Management.
+In 1993, it was renamed to the Kazakh State Academy of Management.

-In 1999, the academy's branch campus was opened in Astana, that was later reorganized into an independent university, currently known as Kazakh University of Economics, Finance, and International Trade.
+In 1999, a campus was opened in Astana.
+It was later reorganized into an independent university, the Kazakh University of Economics, Finance, and International Trade.

-In 2001, it was renamed into the Turar Ryskulov Kazakh Economic University.
+In 2001, it was renamed Turar Ryskulov Kazakh Economic University.

-In 2002, the university opened its college of economics.

-In 2006, the university began offering undergraduate courses in English and dual degree programs with foreign universities.

-In 2007, the university became a member of the University Consortium of the European Union and Kazakhstan and joined the Erasmus Mundus program.

-In 2008, the International Business School (IBS) was opened.

-In 2010, the university became part the European Higher Education Area and signed the Magna Charta Universitatum.

-In 2011, a department of International Educational Programs was launched with subjects taught in English.

-In 2011–2012, the university opened regional distance learning centers in Kyzylorda, Atyrau, Shymkent, and Pavlodar.

-In 2012, Grandpool, a sports complex with a swimming pool, was opened.

-In 2013, a regional distance learning center was opened in Semey.
-In the same year, the University Museum was opened after reconstruction.

 On December 3, 2014, as part of the re-branding, the university changed its name to Turar Ryskulov New Economic University.

-In February 2015, Krzysztof Rybiński become the president.

-In 2016 the university changed its name to Narxoz University.
+In 2016, the university changed its name to Narxoz University.